firegrass/ld-mimir/docs/linkeddata/introduction/Introduction.md

 ---
-title: 'Mínir: Semantic Content Pipeline'
+title: 'Mímir: Semantic Content Pipeline'
 ---

 ## Introduction

-Mínir is a Semantic Content Pipeline.
+Mímir is a Semantic Content Pipeline.
 Markdown goes in, metadata and semantic information is extracted and this then forms a knowledge base

 TODO
-- Mínir
+- Mímir
 - Semantic Content Pipeline